DSharpPlus/DSharpPlus/docs/articles/analyzers/commands.md

 }
 ```

-### Usage error DSP1003
+## Usage Error DSP1003

 A command taking a specific context type should not restrict itself to other processors.

-Specifying a command context type acts as a form of filtering where the command will only be executable by processors capable of creating the demanded context.
-In a similar vein, `AllowedProcessorAttribute` acts as a form of filtering where the command will only be executable by one of the listed processors.
-Filtering to two sets of processors that are not compatible with one another will render your command partially or wholly unusable.
+Specifying a command context type acts as a form of filtering where the command will only be executable by processors
+capable of creating the demanded context.
+In a similar vein, `AllowedProcessorAttribute` acts as a form of filtering
+where the command will only be executable by one of the listed processors.
+Filtering to two sets of processors that are
+not compatible with one another will render your command partially or wholly unusable.

 The following sample will generate DSP1003: